trambui09/media-ranker-revisited/README.md

 - Tests for the `root` and `index` custom controller logic when appropriate
   - Tests positive, negative, nominal and edge cases

+### Wave 3: Controller Tests on `upvote` and `UsersController`

+- Add tests around logging in functionality using OAuth mocks
+- Add tests around logging out functionality using OAuth mocks
+- Add tests to the `WorksController` `upvote` action using OAuth mocks
+  - Be sure to test nominal and edge cases

-## Wave 3: Basic Authorization (Page Access)
+### Wave 4: Basic Authorization (Page Access)

-In this wave we will create authorization logic to enforce rules that govern what pages on the site users and guests (unauthenticated browsers) can view.
-The rule we'll use is that guests can only access the main page, and all logged-in users can access the show and index pages for all categories of work.
+Create and test authorization logic to enforce rules that govern what pages on the site users and guests (unauthenticated users) can view.

-### Requirements
+#### Terminology

--  Ensure that users who are not logged in can see *only* the main page with the spotlight and top 10 items.
-No other pages should be viewable by the guest user.
+- Guest user: a user who is not logged in
+- Main page: the page with the spotlight and top 10 items accessed by `localhost:3000` and marked as `root_path`

--  Ensure that users who are logged in can see the rest of the pages.
+#### Requirements

+As a **guest user**, I want to be able to...

+  - access the main page without an error message
+  - access the index page should be redirected to the main page with an error message
+  - access the show page for any work should be redirected to the main page with an error message

+... so that I can see parts of the website, but know that I must log-in for full functionality

+As a **logged-in user**, I want to be able to...

+  - access the show page for any work of any category
+  - access the show page for any index page

+... so that I can use full site functionality as a site member

+#### Testing Requirements

-- Full unit testing around authentication using mocks
+Ensure that you have updated all relevant `WorksController` tests around authentication using mocks

-## Optional Wave 4: Advanced Authorization (Ownership)
+## Optional Wave 5: Advanced Authorization (Ownership)

 Create advanced authorization logic to enforce rules that govern what _changes_ users can make to the site's data.
 The rules here are more complex than for accessing pages:
 - Guests cannot change any data on the site